 It’s hard to know where to stay in Belize because there is so much information out there and not all of it believable (aren’t you glad I didn’t say “Belizeable”?).
-Wait until you hear about the next place we stayed–we learned that websites might not be accurate describers of a property.
+The next place we stayed was awful and we so longed to be back at Table Rock.

 Planning Your Trip To Belize

 Belize is a little country (population ~ 360,000).
 Geographically, it’s a about the same size as Massachusetts or Wales, but there is a ton of diversity and a lot to see.

 This is only my second trip to Belize, but I think the Cayo District around San Ignacio is the best area to stay in Belize.
 It’s jungle vacations, Mayan ruins, and adventure travel.
 A Belize jungle resort makes it all that more interesting.
 The first time I came, 13 or so years ago, we stayed in a little hostel in San Ignacio.
 It was fine, but for the best hotels in Belize head to the jungle lodges and specifically, Table Rock.

 If you have time—and you should make time—add the beach to your itinerary.
 The Placencia area to the south or one the islands of the coast of Belize City allow for a Caribbean experience and access to the second largest barrier reef in the world.

 Remember those bats I was talking about at the beginning?
 When we came back from eating local eggs, French toast, and freshly squeezed tropical fruit juices, they were waiting for us.
 I could have spent all day watching them sleep, occasionally twitching and peeping.
 So cute.

 Getting to Table Rock Jungle Lodge in Belize

 Because it’s in the jungle, the lodge is a little out of the way.
 Fortunately, it is really easy to get to.
 The folks at Table Rock can help you figure it out, but here’s what we came up with.